 Note: This statement has been adopted jointly by the AVMA, Federation of Veterinarians of Europe, and Canadian Veterinary Medical Association.

-Responsible and judicious use of antimicrobials is in the best interests of both animal health and human health.
-Approaches to preserve antimicrobial efficacy must be well coordinated and encompass everyone involved in the use of antimicrobials, including physicians, veterinarians, individual patients, animal caretakers, and producers.
+Responsible and judicious use of antimicrobials is in the best interests of animal health and welfare, human health, and the environment.
+Strategies to preserve antimicrobial effectiveness and availability must be well coordinated in a One Health approach to mitigate antimicrobial resistance and encompass everyone involved in the use of antimicrobials.

-Once a determination is made that use of antimicrobials is indicated, the veterinarian must optimize therapeutic efficacy and minimize resistance to antimicrobials to protect public and animal health by:
+Once a determination is made that use of antimicrobials is indicated, the veterinarian should balance expected therapeutic outcomes for the specific patient(s) with potential risks to public health, animal health, and the environment by:

-- ensuring appropriate duration of treatment to achieve the desired clinical response and prevent recurrence;
+- ensuring appropriate dose, route of administration, and duration of treatment in compliance with all legal requirements to achieve the desired clinical response;

-- restricting therapeutic antimicrobial treatment to ill or at risk animals, treating the fewest animals indicated.
+- restricting antimicrobial use to ill or at-risk animals and administering antimicrobials to the fewest animals possible; and

-Continued availability of all classes of safe, effective antimicrobials for veterinary medicine is a critical component for a safe food supply and optimal animal health and welfare.
+Continued availability of effective antimicrobials for veterinary use is a critical component for a safe food supply and optimal animal health and welfare, and therefore of importance to all One Health stakeholders.
 To that end:

-- Regulatory proposals and actions should consider the overall microbial ecology and be specific, transparent, and based on scientific risk analysis.
+- Regulatory proposals and actions should be specific, transparent, and based on scientific risk analysis.

-- Antimicrobial resistance risk analyses should evaluate the risks and benefits to animal health and welfare in addition to the risks and benefits to human health.
+- Antimicrobial resistance risk analyses should evaluate the risks and benefits to animal health and welfare in connection with the risks and benefits to human health, using a holistic One Health approach.

-- In the context of One Health, physicians and veterinarians must work collaboratively to ensure responsible and judicious use of antimicrobials.
+- In the context of One Health, animal and human healthcare professionals should work collaboratively to ensure responsible and judicious use of antimicrobials.